gzuidhof/gzuidhof.github.io/_posts/2014-9-19-github-fork-button-jekyll.md

 ---
 layout: post
 title: Github fork button link in Jekyll posts
-excerpt: "Want to add a link to allow others to easily propose changes to your posts?"
+excerpt: "Adding a link to allow others to easily propose changes to your posts."
 tags: [beginner, jekyll, tutorial]
 comments: true
 ---